Bringing the data back: from the US to us

 A unique selling point is its ability to integrate and unify access to other cloud accounts (Google Drive, Dropbox, OneDrive) in a single interface, with unified search, while storing your own files securely in the EU.

-Syncthing is an entirely different beast: open‑source, peer‑to‑peer file synchronization without any central server.
+Syncthing is an entirely different beast: open‑source, peer‑to‑peer file synchronisation without any central server.

 # Knowledge management and writing